 Swelling is normal after oral surgery and is proportional to the degree of manipulation and trauma.
 An ice pack (or a plastic bag of frozen peas or corn, which adapts to facial contours) should be used for the first day.
-Cold is applied for 25-min periods every hour or 2.
-If swelling does not begin to subside by the 3rd postoperative day, infection is likely and an antibiotic may be given (eg, penicillin VK 500 mg po q 6 h or clindamycin 300 mg po q 6 h) until 72 h after symptoms subside.
+Cold is applied for 25-minute periods every hour or 2.
+If swelling does not begin to subside by the 3rd postoperative day, infection is likely and an antibiotic may be given (eg, penicillin VK 500 mg orally every 6 hours or clindamycin 300 mg orally every 6 hours) until 72 hours after symptoms subside.

-Postextraction alveolitis (dry socket) is pain emanating from bare bone if the socket’s clot lyses.
-Although assumed to be due to bacterial action, it is much more common among smokers and oral contraceptive users.
-It is peculiar to the removal of mandibular molars, usually wisdom teeth.
+Postextraction alveolitis is pain emanating from bare bone if the socket’s clot lyses.
+Although this condition is self-limited, it is quite painful and usually requires some type of intervention.
+It is much more common among smokers and oral contraceptive users and occurs mainly after removal of mandibular molars, usually wisdom teeth.
 Typically, the pain begins on the 2nd or 3rd postoperative day, is referred to the ear, and lasts from a few days to many weeks.
-Alveolitis is best treated with topical analgesics: a 1- to 2-in iodoform gauze strip saturated in eugenol or coated with an anesthetic ointment, such as lidocaine 2.5% or tetracaine 0.5%, is placed in the socket.
-The gauze is changed every 1 to 3 days until symptoms do not return after the gauze is left out for a few hours.
-This procedure eliminates the need for systemic analgesics.

-If possible, patients taking anticoagulants (eg, aspirin, clopidogrel, warfarin) should stop therapy 3 to 4 days before surgery.
+If possible, patients taking anticoagulants (eg, aspirin, clopidogrel, warfarin) should stop therapy 3 to 4 days before surgery after consulting with their physician.
 Therapy can be reinstated that evening.
 If these measures fail, a systemic cause (eg, bleeding diathesis) is sought.